대수적 구조

 For any \(i\neq j\), if \(x\in G_i\) and \(y\in G_j\), then \(f_i(x)f_j(y)=f_j(y)f_i(x)\)

 Proposition 3 Let the \(G_i\) be groups and the \(H_i\) be normal subgroups of the \(G_i\).
-Then the \(\prod^w H_i\) are also normal subgroups of \(\prod^w G_i\), and the quotient group is \(\prod^w (G_i/H_i)\).
+Then \(\prod^w H_i\) is also a normal subgroup of \(\prod^w G_i\), and its quotient group is \(\prod^w (G_i/H_i)\).

 Internal weak product

-Let \(G\) be a group and let \((H_i)\) be a family of subgroups of \(G\).
+Let \(G\) be a group, and let \((H_i)\) be a family of subgroups of \(G\).
 If the elements of \(H_i\) commute with the elements of \(H_j\) whenever \(i\neq j\), then the inclusion homomorphisms \(\iota_i:H_i\rightarrow G\) induce a homomorphism \(\iota\) from \(\prod^w H_i\) to \(G\).

 Definition 4 In the above situation, if \(\iota\) is an isomorphism, then \(G\) is called the internal weak direct product of the \(H_i\).

-Every \(x\in G\) can be expressed as a product \(\prod y_i\) of finitely supported families \((y_i)_{i\in I}\) with \(y_i\in H_i\).
+Every \(x\in G\) can be represented as a product \(\prod y_i\) of finitely supported families \((y_i)_{i\in I}\) with \(y_i\in H_i\).

-1. \(G=\bigl\langle\bigcup_{i\in I} H_i\bigr\rangle\),
+- \(G=\bigl\langle\bigcup_{i\in I} H_i\bigr\rangle\),

-then \(G\) is the internal weak direct product of the \(H_i\).
+Then \(G\) is the internal weak direct product of the \(H_i\).

 Proof

-First, condition 2 shows in particular that \(H_i\cap H_j=\{e\}\) holds for every pair \(i\neq j\).
-Now taking arbitrary \(x_i\in H_i, x_j\in H_j\),
+First, condition 2 shows in particular that \(H_i\cap H_j=\{e\}\) for every pair \(i\neq j\).
+Now choose arbitrary \(x_i\in H_i, x_j\in H_j\); then from

-shows that the elements of \(H_i\) and \(H_j\) commute.
-Therefore the inclusion homomorphisms \(\iota_i\) induce \(\iota\) well, as in Theorem 2.
+\[x_ix_jx_i^{-1}x_j^{-1}=x_i\bigl(x_jx_i^{-1}x_j^{-1}\bigr)=\bigl(x_ix_jx_i^{-1}\bigr)x_j^{-1}\in H_i\cap H_j=\{e\}\]we know that the elements of \(H_i\) and \(H_j\) commute.
+Thus the inclusion homomorphisms \(\iota_i\) induce \(\iota\) as in Theorem 2.

 To show that \(G\) is the internal weak direct product of the \(H_i\), we must show that this induced \(\iota\) is an isomorphism.
-First, by condition 1, any \(a\in G\) is obtained by finite operations on the \(\bigcup H_i\).
+First, by condition 1, every \(a\in G\) is obtained by finite operations on the \(\bigcup H_i\).
 Also, since the \(H_i\) commute with each other, we can write \(a\) as

-\[a=\prod_{i\in I} h_i=\prod_{i\in I}\iota_i(h_i),\qquad\text{$\supp(h_i)$ finite and $h_i\in H_i$}\]
+\[a=\prod_{i\in I} h_i=\prod_{i\in I}\iota_i(h_i),\qquad\text{$\supp(h_i)$ finite and $h_i\in H_i$}.\]Letting \(h=\prod_{i\in I} \iota_i(h_i)\in\prod^w H_i\), we have

-so \(\iota\) is surjective.
+\[a=\prod_{i\in I}\iota_i(h_i)=\iota\left(\prod_{i\in I}\iota_i(h_i)\right)=\iota(h)\]so \(\iota\) is surjective.

 Now suppose \(\iota(a)=e\).
 Then we can write \(a=(a_i)_{i\in I}\) for a finitely supported family \((a_i)\) with each term in \(H_i\).
 From the equation

-if \(\supp(a_i)\) has at least one element and \(i\in\supp(a_i)\), then
+\[\iota(a)=\prod_{i\in I}\iota_i(a_i)=\prod_{i\in I} a_i=e\]if \(\supp(a_i)\) contains at least one element and \(i\in\supp(a_i)\), then

-which contradicts the assumption that \(i\in\supp(a_i)\).
+\[a_i^{-1}=\prod_{j\in I\setminus\{i\}}a_j\in H_i\cap \left\langle\bigcup_{j\neq i} H_i\right\rangle=\{e\}\]which contradicts the assumption that \(i\in\supp(a_i)\).
 Therefore \(\supp(a_i)\) is empty and \(a\) is the identity.

 References